Intro to datasets across workspaces (Preview)

 Business intelligence is a collaborative activity.
 It's important to establish standardized datasets that can be the 'one source of truth.'
 Then discovering and reusing those standardized datasets is key.
 When expert data modelers in your organization create and share optimized datasets, report creators can start with those datasets to build accurate reports.
 Then your organization has consistent data for making decisions, and a healthy data culture.

-In Power BI, dataset creators can certify or promote datasets so others can discover them.
-That way, report authors know which dataset are high quality and official, and they can use those datasets wherever they author in Power BI.
-Dataset owners can keep control of who has access to their data by using the Build permission.
+In Power BI, dataset creators can control who has access to their data by using the Build permission.
+Dataset creators can also certify or promote datasets so others can discover them.
+That way, report authors know which datasets are high quality and official, and they can use those datasets wherever they author in Power BI.
 Tenant administrators have a new tenant setting to govern the use of datasets across workspaces.

 Dataset sharing and the new workspace experience